jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 *preprocessor tokens*.
 This means that the preprocessor interprets source code differently than the actual compiler.

 So here's what happens.
+Recall the [above discussion](#phases-of-translation) about translation phases.
 When your C/C++ code is compiled, it is first parsed by the preprocessor.
-The preprocessor converts all of the code into preprocessor tokens.
+The preprocessor converts all of the code into *preprocessor tokens*.
 It then applies some changes ("transformations") to the source code based on these preprocessor tokens.
-After these transformations are applied, the resulting source code is converted into tokens for further processing.
+After these transformations are applied, the resulting source code is converted into *tokens* (**not** preprocessor tokens) for actual compilation.

 To make this crystal clear, let's run through an example.